yhoungdev/obiabo/src/data/about.md

-I'm a software engineer focused on backend systems, open-source development, and blockchain technology.
-I work primarily with Linux systems and have experience across multiple programming languages.
+I’m a software engineer passionate about Linux, open-source ecosystems, and systems engineering.
+I build software ranging from developer tools to real-world applications and enjoy exploring systems that run close to the metal.

 <br/>

-My technical background includes working with Ubuntu, Kali Linux, Parrot OS, and Arch Linux, though I currently develop on macOS.
-I'm actively learning Rust and have hands-on experience with blockchain infrastructure, including running Bitcoin nodes and building on Solana.
+I have solid experience with Linux and its various distributions, including Ubuntu, Kali Linux, Tails OS, Parrot OS, and Kubuntu.
+A few years ago, I experimented with running a Bitcoin node and personal server on a Raspberry Pi 4, but it didn’t go as planned due to hardware limitations, something I’d love to revisit in the future with better hardware.

 <br/>